Arltan97/rsschool-cv/cv.md

 # Hello!

 My name is Arltan Dordzhiev, i am 23.
-I graduated from Kalmyk state University with a bachelor's degree in mathematics and computer science.
+I graduated from KalmSU with a bachelor's degree in mathematics and computer science.
 During my training, I learned programming languages such as Pascal, Delphi, and The latex mathematical text layout program.
 Here is a simple example of the code we were taught to write in Pascal:
 ```
 var a, b, c, D, x1, x2, k: real;
 begin